Mado007/bank-data-analysis/Readme.md

 - **Grouping and Aggregation**: Grouped the data based on different categorical variables and performed aggregation functions to summarize the information within each group.

-3. Follow the prompts to perform data analysis and visualization.

 ## Data_Visualization
 ![Distribution of Call Duration](Graph-images/Distribution_of_Call%20Duration.png)